marconetto/azadventures/chapter12/README.md

 - We provide a script for a SLURM cluster creation via Azure CycleCloud ready to submit your (MPI) jobs using only Command Line Interface (CLI);
 - We leverage EESSI to have access to ready-to-use applications which are mounted into the cluster nodes;
-- The setup of EESSI is done via two relevant CycleCloud concepts: projects and cluster templates---so here you will learn a bit about those;
+- The setup of EESSI is done via two relevant CycleCloud concepts: projects and cluster templates---so here you will learn a bit about those and can reuse the projects and cluster template even when CycleCloud was provisioned in other ways such as via marketplace in the Azure Portal;
 - We use WRF as example, so the cluster provisioned will contain both WRF application and the benchmarking data Conus 2.5km and Conus 12km automatically available for job submission;
 - This tutorial shows how you could do this for different applications and is not intended to describe the optimized ways to run WRF in a production system.
 For this, there are plenty of material out there, including a previous blog post (see [here](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/run-wrf-v4-on-azure-hpc-virtual-machines/ba-p/1131097) and [here](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/tool-to-assist-in-optimal-pinning-of-processes-threads-for-azure/ba-p/2672201)).